 How the Petroperu plan fits the wider agenda

 The restructuring is one strand of a broader deregulatory push.
-Fujimori‘s programme, rooted in the free-market model her father built in the nineteen-nineties, promises a shock of lighter regulation and faster approvals for investment projects.
+Fujimori‘s programme, rooted in the free-market model her father built in the nineteen-nineties, promises lighter regulation and faster approvals for investment projects.

 Mining is the bigger prize, since it drives close to a tenth of the economy and the bulk of exports.
 But the energy plan matters as a signal that the state will step back and let private capital lead.